-1 provides the best average throughput per second for scenario 4, however our algorithm is able to achieves 14.5% more throughput per second and improve the probability of success from 89.6% to 94.9%.
+For scenario 4 we consider a single base-station with n = 7users.
+The results for the scenario 4 are shown in Figure 10.
+For this scenario, our algorithm takes longer time to learn the channel-state clusters and optimum MCS values for different direction vectors since there are 21 user-pairs in scenario 4 (as compared to 6 for scenarios 1 - 3).
+However our algorithm is able to learn optimum value of MCS for different direction vectors within 30 sec.
+Among the static policies, AT&T Policy 1 provides the best average throughput per second for scenario 4, however our algorithm is able to achieves 14.5% more throughput per second and improve the probability of success from 89.6% to 94.9%.
 Table IV summarizes the performance of different algorithms in scenario 4 during last 30 sec.

-C. Multiple cell
+C. Multiple Cell

 We now consider the multiple base-station setting and analyze the performance of our algorithm against the state of the art AT&T scheduler.
 For this setting we activate 4 base-stations in the neighborhood of primary base-station.
-For the AT&T scheduler, we have 3 new parameter setting10 denoted as Policy 1, Policy 2 and Policy 3.
+For the AT&T scheduler, we have 3 new parameter setting11 denoted as Policy 1, Policy 2 and Policy 3.
 For the simulations with AT&T scheduler we use the same policy on all 5 basestations.
-For simulations with our algorithm we only run our algorithm on primary base-station and run AT&T Policy 2 on the 4 neighboring base-stations.
-In the following, we compare the performance of primary base-station for the different algorithms.
-Furthermore for our algorithm we have set of d = 11 direction vectors, where the direction vectors are
+For simulations with our algorithm we only run our

-10These policies are different from the previous policies since there is interference from the neighboring base-stations.
+11These policies are different from the previous policies since there is interference from the neighboring base-stations.